06mferrier/06mferrier.github.io/portfolio.md

 # Portfolio
 This page contains links to written works I have produced.
 Some content is mathematical, some content is not.
 My intention is for this to be a range of works, produced using different tools, and written with different audiences in mind.
+I have arranged the links below so that the most accessible writing examples appear before any intense maths.

+## My Notes From Google's Technical Writing Course
+Link from github/turn the repository into pages first.

+## How to Write Mathematics Help Pages
+Under construction

 ## PhD Thesis
 [Morita Equivalence for C*-Categories](https://etheses.whiterose.ac.uk/32345/){:target="_blank"}